Optimal Rate of Direct Estimators in Systems of Ordinary Differential Equations Linear in Functions of the Parameters: Simulation study

 \section{Simulation study}

 In our simulation study we report on the finite sample properties of the smooth estimator of Section~\ref{sec:smooth}, and the step function estimator of Section~\ref{sec:step}.
-The smooth estimator is tested by comparing its performance to that of the derivative based two-step approach and generalized profiling.
+The smooth estimator is tested by comparing its performance to that of the derivative based two-step approach and of the generalized profiling estimator.
+This comparison is done for the same situations as have been used in the simulation studies for these estimators in literature.
 The study of the step function estimator is focused on understanding the effect on the estimation accuracy of the number of repeated measures, as well as of different error distributions.
 In all simulations below, whenever the integral approach is applied, the initial values are considered as unknown and therefore are estimated as well.